 You see, for us to be successful in business, for us to achieve our business mission, we all have to understand not only what we stand for and what we are trying to accomplish, but we have to be abundantly clear about which team is EXECUTING the mission and therefore the honest fact that all other teams in the organization exist to support that team.
 Period.

-Listening to Colonel Lane, that resinated with me.
+Listening to Colonel Lane, resonated with me.
 Again, I have seen companies struggle with supporting the main team or teams that execute the mission directly.
 They want everyone to feel special or feel like they matter.
-The point is, everyone matters.
+The point is everyone matters.
 The tip of the spear wouldn’t be successful without the rest of the spear behind it.
 But there can only be one tip, and many leaders struggle with telling their total team that fact.

 My challenge for you today is to think about this.
 Have you identified the most critical position in your business?
 Are you trying to make sure everyone feels valued to the point that it’s degrading the execution and achievement of your mission?
 How do you adjust to ensure everyone feels valuable while also understanding their role and how it fits into the mission?